mdn/content/files/en-us/web/api/crashreportbody/index.md

 ## Browser compatibility

-This feature is not yet available by default on any released browser.
-It can be activated on Firefox by setting `dom_reporting_enabled` to `true` and Chrome if you [enable this experimental feature](https://web.dev/reporting-api/#use-devtools) in it.
+This feature is not yet available by default in any released browser.
+It can be activated in Firefox by setting `dom_reporting_enabled` to `true` and in Chrome if you [enable this experimental feature](https://web.dev/reporting-api/#use-devtools).

 ## See also